datacarpentry/image-processing/_episodes/06-blurring.md

 parameter steers at what distance to the center of the function it is not approximated any more.
 In the above example we set `truncate` to 3.5.
 With a `sigma` of 1.0 the resulting kernel size would be 7.
-The last parameter is to tell skimage to interpret our image, that has three dimensions, as a multichannel color image.
+The last parameter is to tell skimage how to interpret our image, that has three dimensions, as a multichannel color image.
 After the blur filter has been executed, the program wraps things up by displaying the blurred image in a new window.